multifactor/MFKDF2.rs/docs/src/bindings/bindings.md

 1. Rust core types and functions are marked for export through UniFFI.
 2. Code generation produces language bindings and low‑level glue (plus wasm-bindgen for WebAssembly targets).
 3. The TypeScript facade (`mfkdf2-web/src/api.ts`) presents a stable, user‑friendly API that mirrors the reference implementation while delegating to the generated layer.

+More details about FFI layer can be found at uniffi [documentation](https://mozilla.github.io/uniffi-rs/latest/).

 ### Facade responsibilities